RicardoMarcal/trickyzon/README.md

 - Demo: unavailable

-- Technologies used: ReactJs, NextJs and TypeScript
+- Technologies used: ReactJs, NextJs, TypeScript and Styled Components